mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-03"></a>
 [Back to top](#top)
 ## GA-03 -- Rep. A. Ferguson (R)
+### Committees
+A. Ferguson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016